Formation retrospective

 I was increasingly curious about how and why business leaders make their decisions, which led to an enlightening conversation with Rick Chavez — an exec at Microsoft leading innovation.
 We talked about left and right-brain thinking of business and design, and how valuable design/business hybrids are.
 He nearly convinced me to enroll in a business school for a coveted Design MBA degree.
 But the seed was planted, and I set the intention to learn more about business strategy.
 I wasn’t long after when I received a call from a friend who was working at BCGDV.

 Articulating the DV thesis as BCG-powered accelerator.
-Takt was the prior company name.
+Takt was the name prior to Formation.

 A thesis is not a contract, and I quickly realized the promise of this win-win model was neither universally understood nor supported.
 Part of the theory was that BCG, as our parent company, would introduce us to their trusted clients—usually the senior C-Suite of Fortune 500 companies—and support our pitch to disrupt their companies from within.